Josh Greene (artist): Shows

 He has shown at galleries and museums like the Yerba Buena Center for the Arts, the San Francisco Arts Commission Gallery, and at California College of the Arts (CCA).
 He has spoken and shown work at different Colleges and Universities like Hunter College in New York, and, in an upcoming show, at Arizona State University.

 Collaborations

 Greene collaborated with French artist Sophie Calle.
-Greene traded a series of letters and e.mails with Calle that culminated in the shipment of her bed from Paris to San Francisco to console him after a break-up.
+Greene traded a series of letters and e.mails with Calle that culminated in the shipment of her bed from Paris, France, to San Francisco to console him after a break-up.
 This exchange and collaboration was included in Calle's solo show at the Centre Georges Pompidou in Paris in 2003.

 Greene has also collaborated with the San Francisco-based artist Michael Bernard Loggins, in artwork featured at an exhibition at the Yerba Buena Center for the Arts.